nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * Steps 1b1-1b2 are repeated until the data entered is correct.

       Use case resumes from step 2.

+* 1c.
+Connectify detects a similar contact name in the entered contact name.

+    * 1c1.
+Connectify warns the user that there is existing contacts with similar names.

+      Use case resumes from step 2.

 **Use case: Delete a contact**